 The complexity of the relationships between the service desk and its customers demands better communication, collaboration, and knowledge sharing.
 Of course, one of the best ways to know whether or not your service is successful is to monitor customer feedback.
 But there’s another step, and it’s the one so many service organizations miss: Act on the feedback.
 Of course no organization can do something with every suggestion, but organizations that are not achieving service excellence generally have an annoying habit: they ask for feedback and then ignore it.

-Don’t ask customers for their opinion if you’re not going to listen, assess, and improve service accordingly.
+Don’t ask customers for their opinion if you’re not going to listen, assess, and improve service and customer service excellence accordingly.

 Then automation enters from stage right